For Seniors: Laptop Security and Safety

 A virus is a little program that some nasty person thought up to spread around the Internet and infect computers.
 A virus can do a variety of things, but typically it attacks your data, deleting files, scrambling data, or making changes to your system settings that cause your laptop to grind to a halt.

 Spyware consists of programs whose main purpose in life is to track activities on your laptop.
-Some spyware simply helps companies track what you do online so they can figure out how to sell you things; other spyware is used for more insidious purposes, such as stealing your passwords.
+Some spyware simply helps companies you do business with to track what you do online so they can figure out how to sell you things; other spyware is used for more insidious purposes, such as stealing your passwords.

-To protect your information and your laptop from these various types of malware, there are several things you can do.
+To protect your information and your laptop from these various types of malware, you can do several things:

 Turn on a firewall, which is a feature that stops other people or programs from accessing your laptop without your permission.